enspectr/bar-scan-bt/README.md

 # bar-scan-bt
-BT adapter for GM67 bar code scanner
+**BT adapter for GM67 bar code scanner**

 Its using ESP32 and https://github.com/enspectr/ESP32-BLE-Keyboard for communicating with the host.

+This document describes firmware version 1.0.

 ## Wiring